 In the second quarter of 2020, the Group refined its estimation of contractual cash flows from Collateralized Loan Obligations (CLO's) issued that mitigate credit exposure from debt instruments with HTC or HTC&S business models.
 Under this refinement, the Group revises its estimated contractual redemption payment from the CLO when the credit risk of a borrower covered by the embedded financial guarantee in the CLO significantly deteriorates.
+The Group revises its estimated contractual redemption payment from the CLO when the credit risk of a borrower covered by the embedded financial guarantee in the CLO significantly deteriorates.
 The Group revises its estimated contractual redemption payment under the CLO based on the life-time expected credit losses of the debt instrument (to the extent covered by the CLO).
-The refinement in the estimate of the contractual cashflows reduced the Group's interest expense for the nine-month period ended September 30, 2020 by € 58.5 million.
-The refinement in the estimate of the contractual cashflows did not have a material impact to Group's Consolidated Statement of Income for the three-month period ended September 30, 2020.
+The refinement in the estimate of the contractual cashflows reduced the Group's interest expense for the nine-month period ended September 30, 2020 by \in 58.5 million.
+The refinement in the estimate of the contractual cashflows for the three-month period ended September 30, 2020 by \in 50.5 million.

 For the Group's most significant pension plans in the key countries, the discount rate used at each measurement date is set based on a high quality corporate bond yield curve - derived based on bond universe information sourced from reputable third-party index data providers and rating agencies - reflecting the timing, amount and currency of the future expected benefit payments for the respective plan.
 Unprecedented market turmoil in March led to a general credit spread widening and increased dispersion of bond yields.
 Given the Group's approach for determining the discount rate, this dispersion resulted in discount rates that were representative of the broader development in high grade corporate bonds.
 To mitigate this effect an adjustment was made to the liquidity weighting applied to the underlying bonds used to determine the discount rate applied to the larger German pension plans.
 As the markets have returned to a more normal state, the divergence between the discount rate approach previously employed and the new approach has considerably reduced.
 Changes by the third party provider to the bond universe in line with DB's pre-existing calculation framework, reduced the discount rate and resulted in a larger defined benefit liability.
-The increase in the defined benefit liability had an impact on Other Comprehensive Income of approximately € 300 million in the three-month period ended September 30, 2020.
-Due to the change in discount rate approach, bond universe and other effects, the Group's net pension liability for the German pension plans was reduced by € 46 million from € 1,355 million as of December 31, 2019 to € 1,309 million as of September 30, 2020.
+The increase in the defined benefit liability had an impact on Other Comprehensive Income of approximately \in 300 million in the three-month period ended September 30, 2020.
+Due to the change in discount rate approach, bond universe and other effects, the Group's net pension liability for the German pension plans was reduced by ε 46 million from ε 1,355 million as of December 31, 2019 to ε 1,309 million as of September 30, 2020.

 As a result of recent developments and historical experience, the Group has in the second quarter of 2020 changed its estimate of the service period for certain compensation awards granted to employees to recognize compensation expense over the respective vesting periods in which the related employee services are rendered.
-As a result of the change in estimate, the Group reported a benefit for the three-month and nine-month periods ended September 30, 2020, of €3 million and €112 million respectively in "Compensation and benefits" in the Group's Consolidated Statement of Income.
+As a result of the change in estimate, the Group reported a benefit for the three-month and nine-month periods ended September 30, 2020, of \in 3 million and \in 112 million respectively in "Compensation and benefits" in the Group's Consolidated Statement of Income.